estroz/fs-cachemon/README.md

 # fs-cachemon

-This is a Go library for detecting a size bound violation on a directory, intended to be used as a simple filesystem cache monitor.
+This is a Go library for caching files and detecting a size bound violation on a directory, intended to be used as a simple filesystem cache and monitor.

+The cache supports `Put`, `Get`, and `Delete` operations, which should be invoked after each corresponding file interaction, ex. `os.Create` or `os.Open` followed by `Put`.
-Files least recently changed (LRU) are returned by `Get()` when the size of the monitor's root directory exceeds the specified limit;
+Files least recently changed (LRU) are returned by `FileChan.Get()` when the size of the monitor's root directory exceeds the specified limit;
-these files should be deleted to be fully evicted from the cache.
+these files should be `Delete`d to be fully evicted from the cache.

 ## Example